skofic/data-dictionary-management/README.md

 * ***schemas*** is an *edge collection* that connects the terms together to form *enumerations* and *structures*.

 * ***topos*** is an *edge collection* that contains *experimental relationships*, someday it will morph into a feature.

+Note that the above collection names are the root names, depending on the value of  *`db.mount`* in the `user.globals.js`, so if `db.mount` is "ddict" and `db.terms_col` is "terms", the actual collection name will be "ddict_terms".

 The `init.js` script will load all those standards into the database, creating a clean slate data dictionary.